Welcome to Uplus dental

 The Surgical Procedure

-Surgery to remove your wisdom teeth is performed at our dental clinic under local anaesthesia or intravenous anaesthesia combination.
+Wisdom teeth removal surgery is performed at our dental clinic under local anaesthesia or intravenous anaesthesia combination.
 Your surgeon will recommend the anaesthetic that is right for you.

 Immediately following surgery you will rest for a time at the dental clinic before you leave for home with your escort.